 Home Workers / Teleworkers traditionally connect into the network over Public Internet links.
 Like a traditional VPN solution, one option would be to utilize Citrix Gateway.
 It provides users with secure remote access to Citrix Virtual Apps and Desktops across a range of devices.
 In a VPN use-case, Public Internet links are often unreliable, and of poor quality.
 The quality depends on the geographic location of the teleworker, and the conditions of the last mile.
 Ensuring a high end-user experience across a questionable WAN becomes a challenge as teleworkers, and home workers are introduced to the workforce.

 Citrix SD-WAN 110 platform addresses the needs of small offices, retail stores, and work-from-home users.
 The 110 platform ensures business continuity in a small form factor providing the highest network resiliency with subsecond failover.
 It also includes the best in-class application experience for virtual, SaaS, and cloud applications with end-to-end QOS.

 - Four 10/100/1000 Ethernet Ports for WAN, or LAN (interface 1/4 as a data port available with R11.1.1 and above)

 - Integrated LTE with dual SIM slots (a single modem allowing the SIM to be used as active / passive)

-- Integrated Wi-Fi Access Point capability (Wi-Fi Ready)
+- Integrated Wi-Fi Access Point capability (available with R11.3.0 and above)

 Citrix SD-WAN is a book ended solution providing reliable, and high bandwidth connectivity between site locations.
 It directly addresses potential limitations of the WAN as indicated with the use-cases in the section preceding.